This post contains affiliate links. Read my disclosure policy here.

 Ingredients

-- 6 large bell peppers, a combination of red, yellow, orange or green
+- 6 large bell peppers (a combination of red, yellow, and orange)

 - Salt and pepper

-- ¼ cup fresh basil, chopped (more for garnish)
+- ¼ cup fresh chopped basil (more for topping)

 Instructions

-- Position oven rack to the highest position and turn on the broiler.
+- Place oven rack to the highest position and turn on the broiler.
 Line a baking sheet with foil.
 Place whole peppers on the sheet about 2 inches apart.

-- Broil in the oven until skin starts to blister and blacken.
+- Broil the peppers until the skin starts to blister and blacken.
 Using tongs, rotate peppers a quarter turn until all sides are charred, about 5 minutes each side.
 The peppers should be slightly collapsed and soft.
 The whole process should take about 20 minutes.

-- Remove from the oven and place peppers on a cutting board.
+- Remove from the oven and place them on a cutting board.
 Cover peppers with a large bowl or pot to steam them, about 15 minutes.

-- While peppers are steaming, prepare the dressing.
-In a large bowl, add the remaining olive oil, balsamic vinegar, remaining dried oregano, red pepper flakes, salt and pepper.
+- While the peppers are steaming, prepare the dressing.
+In a large bowl, add the olive oil, balsamic vinegar, oregano, garlic, red pepper flakes, salt and pepper.
 Whisk to combine.

 - When peppers are cool enough to handle, slice them vertically, and spread them open to make a long strip.
 Remove the stem and seeds.
 Flip the pepper over and remove charred skin.
 It should peel off easily.